xcart/xcart-docs/_pages/devs_en/basics/working_with_authorization.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2015-04-17 00:00'
 title: Authorization API
 identifier: ref_fKauw8Cw
-updated_at: 2015-04-17 00:00
-layout: article_with_sidebar
-lang: en
 categories:
   - Developer docs
   - Demo script
+published: true
+order: 100
 ---
 ## Introduction

 This article shows you can authenticate a user by login and password.
 It also shows you how to log off a current user.